bcgov/startup-sample-project-aws-containers/README.md

 [.github/workflows/pull_request.yml](.github/workflows/pull_request.yml)

 The pull request workflow is triggered by pull request to any of the `dev`, `test`, or `main` branches.
-It will run a `terraform plan` and build the frontend.
+It will run a `terraform plan` and build the container.

 ### Connecting to the client